 ‘From the tombs of horror… draining the blood of the innocent!’

-On April 9th, Severin Films is releasing The Curse of the Vampires individually on Blu-ray and DVD and as part of their Hemisphere Horrors box set.
+On April 9th, Severin Films released The Curse of the Vampires individually on Blu-ray and DVD and as part of their Hemisphere Horrors box set.

 - Cursed Vampire: Interview with actor Eddie Garcia